Road House (1989 film): Music

-The soundtrack for Road House featured Canadian guitarist Jeff Healey, whose band was featured in the film as the house band for the Double Deuce.
-Cruzados were the band in the opening credits, contributing three songs to the film that never made the soundtrack.
+The soundtrack for Road House features Canadian guitarist Jeff Healey, whose band is featured in the film as the house band for the Double Deuce.
+Cruzados are the band in the opening credits, contributing three songs to the film that never made the soundtrack.
 Patrick Swayze also wrote one song and sang two for the soundtrack.
 The film's score was composed by Michael Kamen.
 A limited edition 14-track score album part of the Special Collection was issued by Intrada Records in 2012.
 An expanded limited 31-track score was reissued for the film's 30th anniversary by La-La Land Records in 2019.

 Release

 Theatrical

 The film premiered in New York and Los Angeles on May 19, 1989.